 With mayors leading the way, elementary school students learn that walking is a great way to be more fit!
 Each mayor who logs an average of 10,000 steps per day will receive $1,000 to donate for physical activity equipment for a local elementary school or city park.

 Elementary schools throughout Southwest, Central, and Southeast Idaho are also invited to join their Mayor and participate in the Mayor’s School Walking Challenge.
-From Monday, October 2 through Tuesday, October 31, elementary school will track the average number of miles walked per student.
-The top 50 schools will win funds for physical activity and lunchroom equipment!
+From Monday, October 2 through Tuesday, October 31, elementary school track the average number of miles walked per student.
+The top 50 schools win funds for physical activity and lunchroom equipment!